Yaswanthnarayanan/flutter-app-for-movie-reviews/README.md

-This application was created in flutter which was basically designed to fetch movie reviews from OMDB using api for the movie that an user searched and display the results to the user
+This application was created in flutter which was basically designed to fetch movie reviews from OMDB using api for the movie that an user searched and display the results to the user.
+You will find the .apk file for the app in the root folder of the repository and the codes for the app in the lib folder